 1 Scope

-The present document defines the power consumption limits, the methodology and the test conditions to measure the power consumption of broadband fixed telecommunication networks equipment.
+The present document defines the power consumption limits, the methodology and the test conditions to measure the power consumption of broadband fixed telecommunication networks equipment, some proposal power consumption limits are provided as informative data.

-The power consumption limits are mostly in line with the European Code of Conduct for Broadband Equipment version 3 [i.1] but also made some extension on power targets roadmap.
+The document cover not all possible configuration of equipment but only homogenous configuration

 The types of broadband access technologies covered by the present document are the ones widely deployed at the date of publication.
 Currently, the present document considers DSLAM DSL, MSAN, GPON OLT, Point to Point OLT equipment.
 Other access technologies may be included in further versions of the present document.

-In addition to the full power state, power-saving states as defined in DSL standards [] and [] are also covered.
+In addition to the full power state, power-saving states as defined in DSL standards [i.1] and [i.2] are also covered.

 The present document focuses on Network Equipment.
-The end-user equipment will be handled in other document.
+The end-user equipment will be handled in another document.

 2 References